genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 .. _Lister et al: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2857523/
 .. _Cokus et al: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2377394/

-The application is based on BSMAP_ aligner and used in the `Whole-Genome Bisulfite Sequencing Analysis`_ tutorial.
+The application is based on the BSMAP_ aligner and it is used in the `Whole-Genome Bisulfite Sequencing Analysis`_ tutorial.

 .. _BSMAP: https://sites.google.com/a/brown.edu/bioinformatics-in-biomed/bsmap-for-methylation